Can the brain modify our microbiota?

 The bacteria most often involved are the lactobacilli, and the phenomenon can be observed in multiple animals: in mice and rats, in monkeys and even in humans.

-For instance, a study reported that stressors (startling noises) during the pregnancy of rhesus monkeys could decrease the number of lactobacilli in the flora of the newborns, and a second study showed that separating the youngs from the mothers in the same species of monkeys could lead to a temporary decrease in the gut population of lactobacilli.
+For instance, a study reported that stressors (startling noises) during the pregnancy of rhesus monkeys could decrease the number of lactobacilli in the flora of the newborns, and a second study showed that separating the young from the mothers in the same species of monkeys could lead to a temporary decrease in the gut population of lactobacilli.

 The circular relationship between our gut often makes hard to identify the causal relationship (what comes first?).
 But since we have evidence of the effects of the gut microbiota on the brain, and of the brain on the gut microbiota, we can safely assert that both pathways are possible.

-Indeed, in the previous activity, we mentioned some ways through which the brain could affect the microbiota: a higher level of anti-inflammatory activity of the vagus nerve; increasing or decreasing bowel movements and the peristalsis in the stomach; regulating the circulating levels of stress hormones through the hypothalamic-pituitary axis.
+In the previous activity, we mentioned some ways through which the brain could affect the microbiota: a higher level of anti-inflammatory activity of the vagus nerve; increasing or decreasing bowel movements and the peristalsis in the stomach; regulating the circulating levels of stress hormones through the hypothalamic-pituitary axis.

 What about humans?